 Making the decision about which TEFL certification is largely dependent on how and where you want to use it.
 Are you looking for a possible long term profession or a short term gig in between jobs?
 Are you more concerned with padding your savings account or just having the experience?
 Consider the pros and cons of each and find out which is right for you.

-What is the difference between an on-site TEFL course and an online TEFL course?
+What is the difference between on-site TEFL courses and an online TEFL courses?

 This is a very popular question and one that you should be clear on before executing your plan to live abroad.
 There is a huge temptation to take an online TEFL course as opposed to a full time, onsite course simply because an online course is exponentially less expensive.
 However, remember, you get what you pay for.